AlvairaKier/Object-Oriented-Programming-Final-Project/README.md

 # IV.
 Instructions for Running the Program

- 1. First is download the java file named `KeepSafe.java`.
+ 1. First is to open the java file named `KeepSafe.java`.

 2. Then run the `KeepSafeSystem.java` code in Visual Studio.